 Other important information to collect at the scene includes:

 - Names of all drivers and passengers involved in the accident

 - Make, model and license plate number of each vehicle involved

 - Names, addresses and phone numbers of witnesses

 - Photos or drawings of the accident scene and damage to the vehicles

 - Names and badge number of police officers and responding medical teams

 - Information on how you can receive a copy of the police report

-After the investigating officer has completed a report and you’ve received any necessary medical care, phone your Partners Mutual Insurance agent as soon as possible, even if you weren’t at fault or are far away from home.
-The sooner your agent receives the information, the sooner we can start reviewing the claim.
+After the investigating officer has completed a report and you’ve received any necessary medical care, call our Customer Contact Center as soon as possible, even if you weren’t at fault or are far away from home.
+The sooner we receives the information, the sooner we can start reviewing the claim.

 Throughout the claims process, you must tell the truth about all aspects of the situation, even if the circumstances surrounding the accident are embarrassing or detrimental to you.
 Insurance fraud is a crime with very serious consequences.